macCesar/purgetss-docs/docs/Commands.md

 > purgetss u
 ```

-We constantly update **PurgeTSS** to add new features, to include the latest versions of Tailwind, FontAwesome, etc, and for bug fixes.
+We constantly update **PurgeTSS** to add new features, include the latest versions of Tailwind, FontAwesome, etc., and fix bugs.

 ## `sudo-update` command
-If you need to use `sudo` to install NPM modules, please use `purgetss sudo-update`
+The `sudo-update` command is similar to the update command, but it's intended to be used when `sudo` is required to install **NPM** modules.

 ```bash
 > purgetss sudo-update